What is it?

 Now that the Swedish firm has got its knickers in a twist about being ‘fun to drive’ we ought to scrutinise the V60 in a way that would’ve been deemed unfair a few years ago.
 For this is meant to be an engaging, entertaining car to drive – a radical departure from the safe, comfortable, sensible Volvo products we’re all used to.

 Truth is, this is one of those safe, comfortable and sensible products.
 A firm ride (for handling) compromises the ride quality a bit more than it should, and while there are powerful engines to spear the V60 up a straight bit of road if you so require (the T5 petrol is particularly good for this), there’s little feel from the steering and the chassis dynamics aren’t quite on the pace.
 It’s better than past efforts, but this means you can’t bung the V60 into a corner with the speed and confidence that makes the BMW 3-Series and Mercedes C-Class such involving load luggers.

 On the inside

 Although Volvo is having an identity crisis and wants us to believe it’s making sporty cars, the perennially safety-conscious Swedes have accidentally made the V60 one of the safest cars on the road, and not just for its occupants.
 With the City Safe system – standard on all – it will detect a pedestrian wandering into the road and, at low enough speeds, stop the car all on its own.
-It’s brilliant, if a bit Orwellian, and Volvo wants you to be driving the V60 really fast, so it won’t work.
-At least another Volvo strength, environmentalism, remains intact: indeed, the V60 has been upgraded, so the diesels are even more efficient.
-Good job some things don’t change.
+It’s brilliant, if a bit Orwellian.
+Another Volvo strength, environmentalism, is intact: the V60 has been upgraded for 2014 – the new D4 Drive-E averages 74.3mpg.
+Incredible.